SebastianoF/bruker2nifti/CONTRIBUTE.md

 + If you forked the repository and made some contributions that you would like to integrate in the git master branch, you can do a [git pull request](https://yangsu.github.io/pull-request-tutorial/).
-Please **check tests are all passed** before this (type nosetests in the code root folder).
+Please **check tests are all passed** before this (please follow the [test guidelines](https://github.com/SebastianoF/bruker2nifti/wiki/Code-Testing-and-Continuous-Integration-with-Nosetest)).

 ## New feature guidelines